top of page

 Specific Issues for Lithium

-• The recycling process for lithium was not considered cost-effective, but it has started to increase thanks to regulatory instruments in the EU like Directive 2012/19/EU (Waste Electrical and Electronic Equipment Directive) and Directive 2006/66/EC (Batteries Directive).
+• The recycling process for lithium was not considered cost-effective, but it has started to increase thanks to regulatory instruments in the EU like Directive 2012/19/EU (Waste Electrical and Electronic Equipment Directive) and Directive 2006/66/EC (Batteries Directive) and a significant increase in the availability of scrap Li-ion batteries from end-of-life EVs.
 The residual capacity of batteries can be used in other applications before the recycling process.

 Applications